Die Schnellboot-Seite

 During the night of 26. to 27.
 May 1953 the tenth landing was carried out, this time again using the balloon.
 Since there were very strong winds with squalls it was a very risky situation.
 Therefore, the landings utilizing balloons were abandoned and the eleventh (11.
 September 1953) and the twelfth operation (end of March 1954) were again carried out using the zodiac.
 During the twelfth operation the agent "Hugo" returned to the west.

 In February 1952 the German Ministry of Internal had ordered the safety boats "S 1" through "S 3" for the newly established Bundesgrenzschutz See (Federal Borderpolice Sea).
 Since the planned for speed of 43 knots was in contradiction of the Potsdam Treaty which did not permit Germany to build or to operate S-boats, the construction was forbidden by the Military Security Authority (MSA) of the British Occupying Force.
-From spring 1953 the construction was continued for the Royal Navy.
+From spring 1953 on the construction was continued for the Royal Navy.

 "S 208" and "Silver Gull" in one of the locks of the Kiel Kanal